By Mark L. Vincent ~

 Mark L. Vincent Ph.D, CCNL is CEO of Design Group International, an organizational development company he co-founded in 2001 to help organizations and their leaders transform for a vibrant future.
 He also facilitates CLA Leader2Leader groups in WI and IL.

-Learn more about Steward Leadership at the Outcomes Conference: CLA Dallas 2016.
+Learn more about Steward Leadership at the Outcomes Conference.
 This annual leadership training event is where operational excellence fully integrates with a biblical-worldview.
 If you desire higher thinking for greater Kingdom impact – Join us.
 Register by August 31 for additional conference savings!